 9. You have issues with physical intimacy

 If you have a fear of being rejected by your partner, then you may not be able to get sexually close to them.
 You might try to get intimate, but something pulls you back.
 It could be a bad past or fear of not being able to meet your partner’s expectations.
-Whatever the reason is, a struggle with intimacy is also considered to be a sign of insecurity in a relationship.
+Whatever the reason is, a struggle with intimacy can also be a sign of insecurity in a relationship.

-Insecurity about your partner or lack of faith in a relationship is not a result of an overnight experience.
+Insecurity about your partner or lack of faith in a relationship is not usually a result of an overnight experience.
 There could be one or more factors responsible for it and identifying them may help you to manage or overcome your fears.

 Possible Reasons For Insecurity In A Relationship

-Feeling insecure at times is okay, but some may be in constant fear of being rejected or the relationship ending, and act based on that fear.
+Feeling insecure at times is natural, but some may be in constant fear of being rejected or the relationship ending, and act based on that fear.
 The reasons for this could vary from one person to another, but the common ones include: